 Sherwin Williams Ripe Olive (6209)

-We’ll be visiting Ripe Olive in just a moment, but here is a quick preview:
+We’ll be revisiting Ripe Olive in just a moment, but here is a quick look:

 Ripe Olive, Sea Salt, and Pewter Green are actually all on the same color strip: